KoriH/crowsnest-implementation/Readme.md

 ## Steps to run

-*Note: You need Conda for this installation method, test with* `conda --version` *and if something is there then its good*
+*Note: Conda installation method
 1. `conda create --name yvr python=3.12`
 2. `conda activate yvr`
 3. `pip install yolov5 supervisor opencv-python numpy`

+*How To Run*

+To run from your webcam, use:
-4. `python src/camera.py`
+`python src/camera.py`

-## Contributers

-- Kety
-- Kori
-- Swathi
-- Francis
-- Ife
-- Sophie
-- Ricky
+To run from live camera feed, use:
+`python src/liveFeed.py`